The Masters in Education Pathway: Education Grants and Scholarships

 Ready to pursue your Master’s in Education?
 Consider applying to the National University Sanford School of Education.

 In National’s Master of Arts in Education (MAE) degree program, you will gain the skills and knowledge desired by today’s employers, jumpstarting your career.
 Designed for individuals interested in seeking professional growth and advancement in educational fields, the program comprises a six-course core focused on the historical, philosophical, psychological, and social foundations of education.
 The coursework also emphasizes a number of critical issues in education, including educational diversity and equity; students with learning exceptionalities; curriculum, assessment, and instruction; and leveraging educational research to enhance critical-thinking skills.
+In addition to your core coursework, you will have the opportunity to select a four-course specialization from a variety of areas.

-Whatever your professional goals, at National University, we work with you to help you pursue your degree in the way that is most conducive to your schedule, personal learning, and growth — whether that means taking courses at our physical campus, online, or a blend of the two.
+Whatever your professional goals, at National University, we work with you to help you pursue your degree in the way that is most conducive to your schedule, personal learning, and growth, whether that means taking courses at our physical campus, online, or a blend of the two.